B987352101_O1995.pdf

 A simple account of how New

-peopled by the Maoris, and the
+Maoris, and the

 Corning of the great fleet.
 Profusely illustrated by